 For several years, Niger has had to deal with a multiplicity of issues threatening the security of its territory: terrorist infiltration from neighbouring countries, the development of organized criminal networks, and increased migration flows.
 The increase in threats and attacks from violent groups operating from neighbouring countries throughout the country is becoming increasingly significant.
 Despite undeniable efforts, it has become difficult for the government to provide an adequate response to all these challenges.
 The development of organized crime and human trafficking throughout the Sahel-Saharan zone is forcing the Nigerian government to strengthen internal security and improve the functioning of its judicial system.

 Building the basis of a peaceful and stable society

-The project has several components in the field.
-In the first instance, it increases the government’s financial capacity, particularly by developing its capacities to manage public finances and security, and with special attention paid to the fight against corruption.
-It also reinforces the role of Justice in effectively fighting against organized crime and improving protection for victims of human trafficking.
-Ultimately, the project reinforces the capacities of the different security forces with a civil mandate, such as the National Guard, Gendarmerie, Police and Customs, and to better control the borders, it supports cross-border collaboration with Mali and Burkina Faso.
+In the field, the project has several components.
+First, it increases the government’s financial capacity and develops its capacities, particularly for public financial management and security, with a special focus on the fight against corruption.
+It also strengthens the role of the judiciary in combating organised crime more effectively and in improving the protection of victims of trafficking.
+Finally, it strengthens the capacities of the various security forces with a civilian mandate such as the National Guard, the Gendarmerie, the Police and Customs, and to better control borders, it supports cross-border collaboration with Mali and Burkina Faso.

 Photo credit : AFD